mattconfusion/tdventure/notes.md

 4. Updating the command history for the scene; check with the command history if the repeat quota is met for the command
 5. Printing to the console the text for the current command
 6. Setting flags (in the background) if any flag is specified
-7. If new items are available, the pick prompt is shown to the player, invoking PICK command routines
+7. If new items are available and (they are not prefixed with @), the pick prompt is shown to the player, invoking PICK command routines
-8. If goto has value, finally moving to a new scene id, resetting command history and current scene.
+8. If goto has value, the game will be finally moving to a new scene id, resetting command history and current scene.

 If the scene to which goto brings is indicated as one of the final scenes the game ends printing out the text in the scene description.

 #### Use items

 The USE command prompts a selection of items from the player's inventory.
 The selected items must match the list of items specified in the USE command of the current scene.
-The routine is slightly different from the cartridge defined commands one.
+The routine is slightly different from the one for cartridge defined commands.
 Flags defined on the item itself will be set accordingly after each use, even if the repeat quota on the scene is not met.

 1. If no USE command exists for the current scene, the game does not alert the player with an error message, so the game is not giving clues wether an item must be used in the scene
 2. Scenario is chosen in the usual way